agude/agude.github.io/_posts/2018-05-14-my_phd_thesis.md

 generators were perfectly simulating reality, all the points would be right at 1, but of course they are not perfect so the points drift up and down.
 The blue points (from the [MadGraph][madgraph]) do the best job, but even they miss by up to 5%.
-This result can be used to better tune the generators to better model reality.
+This result can be used to tune the generators to better model reality.

 [madgraph]: http://madgraph.physics.illinois.edu

+---

+[^1]: Space has three dimensions.
+The beam moves in one of those dimensions; the other two dimensions are the ones _transverse to the beam line_.